jymeraz/Intro-to-Java/README.md

 WhatToWatch: Gives the user the option to choose a movie to watch.

+backwards: Prints the number of lines in a file backwards down to 1.

 challenge: Using nexted for loops to print numbers.

 challenge4: Using a for-loop to check if a word is a palindrome.